Suvam-Mondal/Sentiment-Analysis-Project/README.md

 The project is to develop an Android app which will determine the sentiment of the texts obtained from reviews from Twitter.

 ## Instructions
-1.Before building the apk, put your Twitter Consumer and Secret Key in the MainActivity.java 2.Build the apk
+1.Before building the apk, put your Twitter Consumer and Secret Key in the MainActivity.java</br>
+2.Build the apk</br>
-3.Run the app on your phone
+3.Run the app on your phone</br>
-4.Enter your Twitter User ID and password
+4.Enter your Twitter User ID and password</br>
-5.Select a topic (eg. Politics)
+5.Select a topic (eg. Politics)</br>
-6.Enter your search text ( eg. Donald Trump) and click Search 7.Click Review to see the result
+6.Enter your search text ( eg. Donald Trump) and click Search</br>
+7.Click Review to see the result</br>

 ## App Screenshots